|

 the dip to selling the rip.
 We may get a final flush down soon.

-Risky assets should continue breaking to the downside as earnings growth falters.
-The Fed has aggressively tightened into a recession.
-Deflationary
+Risky assets are likely to continue breaking to the downside as earnings growth

-busts often begin after major inflationary scares.
-The Dollar, commodities, and
+recession.
+Deflationary busts often begin after major inflationary scares.
+The

 reflecting the arrival of a significant economic slowdown.
-Following
+This

-inversion (currently steepening) is a precursor to the next recession, and the riskiest
+is a precursor to the next recession, and the riskiest assets are likely to

 The critical levels to watch for the